Bailey Street Apartments - Student Relocation Information

 If the answer to your question isn't listed below or you have additional concerns, please complete this form.

 Information about the Bailey Street Apartments relocation process:

-How will students' request for single bedrooms be determined?
+How will students' requests for single bedrooms be determined?

 Consideration will be given in the following order: